Token Hidden Reward: Steering Exploration-Exploitation in Group Relative Deep Reinforcement Learning: Experiments Analysis

 \section{Experiments \& Analysis}

 We evaluate THR's empirical effectiveness through comprehensive experiments across four dimensions: (1) Demonstrating exploitation ($p>0$) and exploration ($p<0$) capabilities as measured by greedy accuracy and Pass@K performance, (2) comparing our fine-grained token-level control against coarser-grained question-level baselines, (3) analyzing the relationship between \ours{} and prediction entropy, and (4) validating generalizability across a GRPO variant (i.e., GSPO-token~\citep{zheng2025group} and Llama architectures. \\ \textbf{Experimental settings.} For all experiments, we follow~\cite{zeng2025simplerl} and train on the MATH dataset (levels 3–5)~\citep{hendrycksmath2021}.
 To accelerate training, we adopt \emph{dynamic sampling}~\citep{yu2025dapo}, which discards samples with zero advantage and resamples until a full batch is formed.
 Unless otherwise specified, all models and methods are fine-tuned with identical reinforcement learning hyperparameters.
-Specifically, we use four A100 GPUs with a batch size of 256, a learning rate of $1\text{e}^{-6}$, and a mini-batch size of 64, resulting in four updates per step.
-Training runs for 40 steps, which corresponds to roughly two effective epochs given the higher throughput from dynamic sampling.
-For each prompt, we generate 8 rollouts.
+Specifically, we use four A100 GPUs with a prompt batch size of 256 and 8 rollouts per prompt.
+We use a learning rate of $1\text{e}^{-6}$, and a mini-batch size of 64, resulting in 32 gradient updates per step.
+Training runs for 40 steps, which corresponds to more than two effective epochs given the higher throughput from dynamic sampling.
 We set the sampling temperature to 1.0, the clipping ratio to 0.2, and the KL loss coefficient to $1 \times 10^{-4}$.
 For the threshold $\tau$, we follow ~\citet[Eq.~(8)]{deng2025effect}, defining it as the average influence of the $i'$-th correct response’s tokens on the likelihoods of other correct responses.
 Additional details are provided in \cref{sec:add_exp}. \\ \textbf{Evaluation setup.} Since exploitation focuses on making the best decisions based on existing knowledge~\citep{harris2025should}, we assess exploitation ability of fine-tuned models by measuring their greedy decoding accuracy.
 Here we adopt six widely used math benchmarks: three ``\emph{Hard datasets}'' (AIME 2025, AIME 2024~\citep{aime_1983_2024}, AMC23) and three ``\emph{Standard datasets}'' (MATH500~\citep{hendrycksmath2021}, Olympiad~\citep{he2024olympiadbench}, and Minerva Math~\citep{lewkowycz2022solving}).
 To evaluate exploration, we report the unbiased Pass$@K$ accuracy~\citep{chen2021evaluating} using temperature $1.0$ on the challenging AIME2024, AIME2025 and AMC23 datasets, which require more exploration during attempts.
-The Pass$@K$ metrix is defined as $\text{Pass}@K = \mathbb{E}_{\x \sim D} \Big[ 1 - {\binom{M-C}{K}}/{\binom{M}{K}} \Big]$, where $M \geq K$ is the number of generated responses per question $\x$, and $C$ denotes the number of correct responses.
+The Pass$@K$ metric is defined as $\text{Pass}@K = \mathbb{E}_{\x \sim D} \Big[ 1 - {\binom{M-C}{K}}/{\binom{M}{K}} \Big]$, where $M \geq K$ is the number of generated responses per question $\x$, and $C$ denotes the number of correct responses.
 For all Pass$@K$ evaluations, we use $M=256$ and report results for $K=2^{1:8}$.